PINTO0309/AutomaticImageMask/README.md

 # AutomaticImageMask
-A tool to mask hard copies of Ubuntu terminals with specified keywords.
+A tool to mask hard copies of terminals with specified keywords.

 # ◆ Environment